 NPDES General Permit #7 - Pesticide Discharges, no fees are required.

 An application fee of $100 must be submitted with an application for any type of construction permit.
 A construction permit is written approval from the DNR to construct a wastewater disposal system or part thereof in accordance with the approved plans and specifications.
 Construction, installation or modification of any wastewater disposal system, including sanitary sewer extensions, requires a construction permit issued by the DNR.
 For more information, please refer to Wastewater Construction webpage.

-For more information on any of the fees, please contact Courtney Cswercko at 515-281-7206 or email@example.com.
+For more information on any of the fees or for questions on fee payment, please contact Courtney Cswercko at 515-725-8411 or email@example.com.